wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary>Design Notes</summary>
-Inspired by my templateless [Priest](/class/priest) class.
-I thought that my previous GLOG wizard amalgam had too many features for my players.
-This one aims to focus on one thing at a time: spellbooks.
-It also allows the referee to add easily spellbooks to dungeons in a way that is flavourful and mechanically coherent.
-Most of all, it is my homage to the thing that drew me to the GLOG to begin with: its litteral hundreds of wizards!
+Inspired by my templateless [Priest](/class/priest) class, I wanted to deconstruct the GLOG wizard into more endible bites for my players.
+This version does that by focusing on one concept only: spellbooks.
+It's also designed to easily blend with the exploration aspect of the game by allowing me to add spellbooks to dungeon loots and make them instantly desirable even if the party's wizard already has one.
+Most of all, it's my homage to what drew me to the GLOG to begin with: the litteral hundreds of wizards classes!
 Most of the spellbooks described bellow are direct conversions from my favourites among them.

 So how is this wizard different from the aforementioned priest?
 It sure does look identical!
-Well no. First, the wizard gains spell dices every level and can do whatever it wants with them, the priest gains spell dices each time it matches a certain condition and can only cast each of its spells once per day.
-Second, the priest chooses a new sacrament every level, a wizard is stuck with its starting spellbook unless it finds new ones in its advantures.
+Well no. First, the wizard gains SD every level and can do whatever it wants with them, while the priest gains SD each time it matches a certain condition and can only cast each of its spells once per day.
+Second, the priest chooses a new sacrament every level, a wizard is stuck with its starting spellbook unless it finds new ones in its adventures.
 The wizard can also spend Treasures to study more spells even when they are not leveling up.
 In the end, the priest will have fewer spells, but a potentially unlimied amount of spell dices, while the wizard will have 4 spell dices and a potentially unlimited amount of spells.
 Multiclassing as a Priest and a Wizard is heretical.
 </details>

 <ins>Starting Equipment</ins><br>
 A strange hat, ink and quill, a spellbook (see below)

 <ins>Starting Skills (+5)</ins><br>
-Your choice of "University Graduate", "Alchemist", "Charlatan" or "Forbidden Knowledge"
+Your choice of "University Graduate", "Alchemist", "Charlatan" or "Heretical Recluse"

-For every Wizard template you have, you gain one extra **Spell Dice** and you **Study**.
+For every Wizard template you have, you gain one extra **Spell Dice** (SD) and you **Study**.

 ## Spells
 Wizards get a [random one](/list/spells) for free at level 1.
 They’re stored in spellbooks and you spend Spell Dices to cast them.